jcwirko/curotec/docs/scaffolding.md

 - **`factories/`**: encapsulate the creation logic of objects,
 - **`repositories/`**: Encapsulates data access logic, serving as an abstraction layer between the database and the rest of the application.

+Depending on the size of the project, we could consider two alternatives:
+	1. Inside app/models, organize folders related to business logic, such as entities, factories, enums, etc.
+	2. Alternatively, we could have a modules folder where each subfolder represents an entity and contains everything related to that entity only—its own factories, enums, repositories, and so on.

 ---

 ## Docker Configuration